newwhitecheng/2018_cei_intern/README.md

 ## Internship students are
 王博宇(Wang Boyu), 张静阳(Zhang Jingyang), 李子超(Li Zichao), 刘居正(Liu Juzheng), 李子儒(Li Ziru), 李石宇(Li Shiyu), 胡豪竞(Hu Haojing), 马思远(Ma Siyuan), 郭旭阳(Guo Xuyang), 樊子辰(Fan Zichen), 黄远钧(Huang Yuanjun), Kevin, 鄭琪霖
 ## Projects
-1. Manifold ball augmentation
+1. Manifold ball augmentation - a augmentation project to enhance robustness
     ```Shell
     # this project is led by Jingchi
     Intern: Zhang Jingyang
     ```
-2. Structure Learning
+2. Structure Learning - Design a efficient learning method to automaticlly adjust model structure.
     ```Shell
-    # The interns work on this project are
+    # The interns working on this project are
     Ma Siyuan, Guo Xuyang
     ```
     The detail is in `structure_learning` folder.
-3. Spot forged artwork
+3. Spot artwork forgeries - Use machine learning method to spot where which paintings are forgeries.
     ```Shell
-    # The interns work on this project are
+    # The interns working on this project are
     Li Zichao, Kevin
     ```
     The detail is in `painting` folder.
-4. Information theory related
+4. Information theory related - Use information theory to open the blackbox of DNN.
     ```Shell
-    # The interns work on this project are
+    # The interns working on this project are
     Wang Boyu, Li Shiyu
     ```
-5. Privacy preserving
+5. Privacy preserving - Privacy preserved collaborative learning.
     ```Shell
-    # The interns work on this project are
+    # The interns working on this project are
     Liu Juzheng
     ```
     The detail is in `privacy_preserving` folder.